jundalisay/spblist/content/en/research/leibniz/monadology/part-2.md

 51. But among simple substances there is only an ideal influence of one monad on another.
 It can have its effect only by the intervention of God.

 What happens is that, right from the beginning of things, among God’s ideas, one monad has reason to demand that he pays attention to it when organising the others.

 For since one created monad could not have any physical influence on the interior of another, this is the only means by which the one can have any dependence on the other.

 52. This is how activity and passivity is mutual between created beings.

-For when God compares two simple substances, he finds reasons in each of them which oblige him to accommodate the one to the other.
+When God compares two simple substances, he finds reasons in each of them which oblige him to accommodate the one to the other.

 Consequently, what is active in certain respects is passive from a different point of view.

-A created being is active in so far as what is known distinctly in it provides the reason for what happens in another created substance; and it is passive in so far as the reason for what happens in it is found in what is known distinctly in another.
+A created being is:
+- active in so far as what is known distinctly in it provides the reason for what happens in another created substance.
+- passive in so far as the reason for what happens in it is found in what is known distinctly in another.